Skip to main content

 Posted on June 20, 2022 in Dental Health

-Oral health care for your child can start as soon as they are born.
+Oral health care for your child can start as soon as a baby is born.
 Medical and dental professionals encourage parents to clean the gums of children who do not have teeth twice a day.
 This can be done with a clean, damp cloth or piece of gauze that is wiped gently over the gums.
-Not only does this clean their mouth, but it also establishes an early oral health habit of brushing twice a day.
+Not only does this clean their mouth, but it also helps establish the oral health habit of brushing twice a day.

 The American Academy of Pediatric Dentistry states “as soon as the teeth begin to appear, start brushing twice daily using fluoridated toothpaste and a soft, age-appropriate sized toothbrush.”
 However, a study found that 80 percent of children in the United States start brushing their teeth later than is recommended.

-Toddlers who do not practice good oral hygiene are more likely to develop plaque and tartar build-up on their teeth.
+Toddlers who do not practice good oral health habits are more likely to develop plaque and tartar build-up on their teeth.
 This can lead to cavities at a very young age.
-Cavities in children can impact delayed speech and low self-esteem.
-Additionally, incorrect or insufficient tooth brushing may lead to excess bacteria in the body.
+Cavities in children can have a variety of negative side effects including delayed speech.
+Additionally, lack of proper tooth brushing may lead to excess bacteria in the body.
 This bacteria overgrowth may lead to inflammation in the body and oral diseases such as thrush.

 Going to the dentist early creates life-long oral health habits